riangiddings/srv-mon-api-example/README.md

 or...

-Point the mongodb endpoint in the host.js file to the endpoint of your own mongodb database connection.
+You can point the mongodb endpoint in the host.js file to your own mongodb endpoint.
 ```
 // MongoDb
 mongoose.connect('mongodb://localhost/api-db');
 ```

+# Note: nodemon
+You will need to install nodemon globally after having node/npm installed.

 # Setup
 - Utilizing `npm` install `nodemon` with the command:
 >`npm i -g nodemon`